haskell/haskell-language-server/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Tell us what happens instead. -->

 ### Include debug information
-Execute in the root of your project the command `haskell-language-server-wrapper --debug .` or `haskell-language-server --debug .` and paste the logs here:
+Execute in the root of your project the command `haskell-language-server-wrapper --debug .` and paste the logs here:
+(if you are using the vscode extension check the executable location [here](https://github.com/haskell/vscode-haskell#downloaded-binaries))
 <details>
 <summary>
 Debug output: